MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/flw-setup-microsoft-365.md

 You might need to [unassign licenses](../admin/manage/assign-licenses-to-users.md) if you're changing some users from E to F licenses.
 [Learn more about how to switch specific users from E to F licenses](switch-from-enterprise-to-frontline.md#switch-users-to-a-microsoft-365-f-plan).

-## Step 4: Set up devices
+## Step 4: Set up and configure devices

-To set up and configure devices for your frontline, see the following guidance:
+See the following guidance:

 - [Overview of device management for frontline workers](flw-devices.md)
 - [Manage shared devices for frontline workers](flw-shared-devices.md)